-University of Alberta students may apply for bursaries based on demonstrated financial need.
-Bursary funding is intended to provide financial aid to students experiencing a financial shortfall in the current academic year.
-They are designed to supplement students' existing funds and are not intended to fully fund students' education.
-Bursaries are normally issued after a student has exhausted all other funding options.
-For a complete list of all financial aid options visit su.ualbera.ca/services/financialaid.
+Supplementary Bursaries are intended to provide financial aid to students who are experiencing a financial shortfall in the current academic year.
+They are designed to supplement students' existing funds, and are not intended to fully fund students' educations.
+For further information please visit Student Connect, the Office of the Registrar's student service centre, or www.registrarsoffice. ualberta.ca/Financial-Support/Bursaries.